-Rules for taking into account previously allocated cross-zonal capacity in the intraday time frame
+5.6 Rules for taking into account previously allocated cross-zonal capacity in the intraday time frame

-In addition to the list specified for the day-ahead in section 4.7, the CCR Hansa TSOs shall, in addition, include capacity allocated and nominated to the day-ahead market.
+In addition to the list specified for the day-ahead in section 4.7, the CCR Hansa TSOs shall also include capacity allocated and nominated to the day-ahead market.

-It is important to consider that the mathematical description indicates that AAC can both be added or subtracted from the cross-border capacity depending on the direction of the AAC.
+It is important to consider that the AAC can both be added or subtracted from the cross-border capacity depending on the direction of the AAC.

-Intraday reassessment frequency
+5.7 Intraday reassessment frequency